Barrett M468: Suppressor

-A proprietary Barrett-made silencer was available that was optimized for use with the 12-inch barreled version.
-The suppressor weighed 1 pound and was 12" long.
+A proprietary Barrett-made silencer was available that was optimized for use with the 12 in barreled version.
+The suppressor weighed 1 lb and was 12 in long.
 The Barrett gas block contained a ratchet that steadied the suppressor while it was mounted.
 The suppressor screwed on clockwise and unscrewed counter-clockwise.

 Magazines

 The M468 could not use the same magazines as the AR-15/M16 family, so they designed their own.
 The Barrett magazine was made of steel rather than aluminum and had a steel follower rather than an aluminum or plastic one.
 The magazine used two magazine springs instead of one to maintain steady pressure and reliable feeding.
 The original 28-round magazine was designed to be the same dimensions and use the same web gear as the 30-round AR-15/M16 magazines.
-The larger 30-round Barrett steel magazines were an inch longer and weighed 5 ounces more (0.569 lbs.
-[258 grams] empty / 1.82 lbs.
-[0.825 kg.] full) than the standard AR-15/M16 aluminum magazine.
-Precision Reflex Inc. (PRI) made a 25-round steel magazine that was 7.2 inches [183 mm] long and weighed 8.4 ounces (0.525 lbs.
-[0.238 kg.]) empty and 25 ounces (1.56 lbs.
-[0.711 kg.]) loaded.
+The larger 30-round Barrett steel magazines were 1 in longer and weighed 5 oz more empty / 1.82 lb full) than the standard AR-15/M16 aluminum magazine.
+Precision Reflex Inc. (PRI) made a 25-round steel magazine that was 7.2 in long and weighed 8.4 oz empty and 25 oz loaded.